adobe/wskdebug/README.md

   -i, --image  Docker image to use as action container

 LiveReload options:
-  -l, --live-reload  Enable LiveReload. [source-path] is required
+  -l, --live-reload  Enable LiveReload on changes to [source-path] -r, --on-reload    Shell command to run upon live reload

 Debugging options:
   -p, --port       Debug port exposed from action container that debugging
                    clients connect to.
 Defaults to -P/--internal-port if set or standard debug port of the kind.
 Node.js arguments --inspect, --inspekt-brk and co. can be used too.
-  -P, --internal-port  Actual debug port inside the container.
-Must match the
+  --internal-port  Actual debug port inside the container.
+Must match the port
-                       port that is opened by -C/--command.
+                   that is opened by -C/--command.
 Defaults to standard debug port of the kind
-  -C, --command        Container command override that enables debugging --docker-args        Additional docker run arguments for container.
+  --command        Container command override that enables debugging --docker-args    Additional docker run arguments for container.
                    Must be quoted and start with space:
                    'wskdebug --docker-args " -e key=var" myaction'
   --agent-timeout  Debugging agent timeout (seconds).
-Default: 5 min -R, --run            Shell command to run when debugger is up
+Default: 5 min --on-start       Shell command to run when debugger is up

 Options:
   -v, --verbose  Verbose output.
 Logs activation parameters and result